Did you know you can reduce your liability at tax time by using standard business tax deductions?

-It’s essential to work with your accountant or bookkeeper to track your small business tax expenditures and maximize your tax deductions.
+Working with your accountant or bookkeeper to track your small business tax expenditures and maximize your tax deductions is essential.
 Still, it’s helpful to know which write-offs to track.

 The following are 21 small business tax deductions that are very commonly used.
-This is not an exhaustive list, but it’s a pretty solid place to start.
-(For a full scale understanding of business deductions, you can take a year off from work and wade through this IRS breakdown.)
+This is not an exhaustive list, but it's a pretty solid place to start.
+(To fully understand business deductions, you can take a year off work and wade through this IRS breakdown.)

 1. Cost of Goods Sold

-Cost of goods sold are all the expenses that go into making the product you sell.
-So if you sell t-shirts for instance, the COGS would be all the expenses that make that t-shirt ready for sale.
+The cost of goods sold is all the expense for making the product you sell.
+So if you sell t-shirts, for instance, the COGS would be all the expenses that make that t-shirt ready for sale.
 Cost of the shirt, the printing, the packaging, etc.